uidaholib/spec-docs/content/tips-tricks/books.md

 ---
 ### Checking for New Materials

-1. Check the mail room on the 4th floor (door across from elevator) for materials added to Spec book collections by the catalogers.
+1. Check the mail room on the 4th floor for materials added to Spec book collections by the catalogers.

 ---
 ### Exporting Book Lists From Alma